hitokiri-mata/katacoda-courses/kubernetes-serverless/nuclio/step6-deploy.md

 `nuctl invoke -n nuclio helloworld`{{execute}}

 Go back to the portal and inspect and run it from there as well.
-In the dashboard select the _nuclio_ namespace from the drop down and click on the _default_ project.
+In the dashboard select the _nuclio_ namespace from the drop-down and click on the _default_ project.
 There you will see the _helloworld_ function.